Dichloromethane: Toxicity

-Even though DCM is the least toxic of the simple chlorohydrocarbons, it has serious health risks.
-Its high volatility makes it an acute inhalation hazard.
+Serious health risks are associated with DCM, even though it is one of the least toxic simple chlorohydrocarbons.
+Its high volatility makes it an inhalation hazard.
 It can also be absorbed through the skin.

 Symptoms of acute overexposure to dichloromethane via inhalation include difficulty concentrating, dizziness, fatigue, nausea, headaches, numbness, weakness, and irritation of the upper respiratory tract and eyes.
 More severe consequences can include suffocation, loss of consciousness, coma, and death.

-DCM is also metabolized by the body to carbon monoxide potentially leading to carbon monoxide poisoning.
+DCM is also metabolized to carbon monoxide potentially leading to carbon monoxide poisoning.
 Acute exposure by inhalation has resulted in optic neuropathy and hepatitis.
 Prolonged skin contact can result in DCM dissolving some of the fatty tissues in skin, resulting in skin irritation or chemical burns.

 It may be carcinogenic, as it has been linked to cancer of the lungs, liver, and pancreas in laboratory animals.
 Other animal studies showed breast cancer and salivary gland cancer.
-Research is not yet clear as to what levels may be carcinogenic.
+Research is not yet clear as to what levels may be carcinogenic to humans.
 DCM crosses the placenta but fetal toxicity in women who are exposed to it during pregnancy has not been proven.
 In animal experiments, it was fetotoxic at doses that were maternally toxic but no teratogenic effects were seen.

 In people with pre-existing heart problems, exposure to DCM can cause abnormal heart rhythms and/or heart attacks, sometimes without any other symptoms of overexposure.
 People with existing liver, nervous system, or skin problems may worsen after exposure to methylene chloride.